jmcd73/docker-ubuntu1804-apache24-php7/README.md

 I use this image to develop a CakePHP 2.x application on my macbook use Docker Desktop for Mac

+The CakePHP application uses the following so the Docker Image contains support for the following
+* CUPS to receive print jobs
+* TCPDF for printing PDF's (gd required to embed images)
+* glabels-3-batch for printing labels and barcodes
+* MySQL or Maria DB

 Clone this repo and run docker build

 ```